2018 Negeri Sembilan state election: Election pendulum

 The 14th General Election witnessed 20 governmental seats and 16 non-governmental seats filled the Negeri Sembilan State Legislative Assembly.
 The government side has 11 safe seats and 1 fairly safe seat, while the non-government side has 3 safe seats and 3 fairly safe seats.
-In addition, there were 1 seat that win uncontested in non-governmental seats; namely Rantau (won by incumbent assemblyman, Mohamad Hasan).
+In addition, there was 1 seat that was won uncontested in non-governmental seats; namely Rantau (won by incumbent assemblyman, Mohamad Hasan).